 Local Events -

-(Team roping events qualify in Sunday's slack performance.
-Top 6 teams rope in Sunday's rodeo performance.)
+Local Team Roping and Women's Team Roping events qualify in Sunday's slack performance.
+Top 6 teams rope in Sunday's rodeo performance.

 For information on all kids events, contact Mesa Greenfield at email@example.com or 541-219-0439.